Hobsonville: Settlement and pottery works

+By 1885 Clark's ceramic works produced 60,000 bricks a week and by the 20th century Clark's business was the largest producer of pottery and ceramics in the Auckland area.

-Other pottery works in the area include: Joshua Carder's, Carder was a potter from Staffordshire and set up works in late 1863; Robert Holland's, Holland set up at Limeburners Bay in c.1904 but was bought out by Clark 5 years later; and Ockleston's in 1903 at the Waiarohia inlet, Ockleston's was bought around the same time as Holland's by Clark and was the only pottery works not located around the southern part of the Hobsonville peninsula; Some good at Hobsonville were shipped as far as Napier, Thames, and Waipukerau district.
+Other pottery works in the area include: Joshua Carder's, Carder was a potter from Staffordshire and set up works in late 1863; Robert Holland's, Holland set up at Limeburners Bay in c.1904 but was bought out by Clark 5 years later; and Ockleston's in 1903 at the Waiarohia inlet, Ockleston's was bought around the same time as Holland's by Clark and was the only pottery works not located around the southern part of the Hobsonville peninsula; Some goods at Hobsonville were shipped as far as Napier, Thames, and Waipukerau district.

 Much of the land however was not built upon during this time.
-In 1929, the clayworks closed, as the cost of transporting the dwindling clay resources from the area became too high.
+In 1929 the clayworks closed, as the cost of transporting the dwindling clay resources from the area became too high.
 During the Great Depression, the West Auckland clay industries amalgamated, and were centralised at New Lynn.
 These pottery works formed the Amalgamated Brick and Pipe Company that later became Ceramco.

 Remnants of the pottery works such as old broken pieces of pottery still exist along the shore around Limeburners Bay.
+The influence of the industry is also evident through local feature names such as Limeburners and Brickbat Bays and Pottery Creek.